oliver-hanna/CSCI2270_FinalProject/README.md

 # CSCI-2270-Final-Project
 Summary:
 This program will replicate the WWII German Enigma Cipher Machine.
+I will use a linked list to keep track of the rotor replacements.
+Further appropriate data structure implementations to be determined.

 How to Run:
 Run an executable.